descawed/galsdk/README.md

     colliders are shown in green and represent obstacles within the room.
 The game supports rectangular, triangular, and circular colliders.
 Wall-type colliders are rectangular but inverted such that the player is blocked from walking out of the area rather than walking into it.
+  - **Entrances** - Entrances are the different points the player can appear at when entering a room.
+Typically, you enter a room by going through a door, and the entrance point corresponds to where you appear on the other side of the door.
+There are also a few scripted entrance points, though, such as where you start at the beginning of each stage.
+Entrances appear in the 3D view as cones pointing in the direction the player will face when entering at that point.
   - **Cameras** - Cameras define the different camera angles the room can be viewed from in-game.
 Each camera angle is associated with a particular pre-rendered background image.
-Cameras' 3D positions are represented in the 3D view by a model of a film camera (although those models currently don't point the right way).
+Cameras' 3D positions are represented in the 3D view by a model of a film camera.
 You can click on a camera angle in the list to view the room from that camera angle with the associated background.
 The orientation and scale settings on the camera are not currently reflected by the 3D view.
   - **Cuts** - Cuts define which camera angle the game should use when the player is standing in various parts of the room.
 Cuts are shown in orange in the 3D view.
 When the player moves from one cut to another, the camera angle will change to the one defined by the cut.